70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The palace is a UNESCO World Heritage Site and the world’s largest royal residence, with over 1,200 rooms and 5 floors.
 Its gardens are equally impressive, spanning over 120 hectares and featuring fountains, waterfalls, and beautifully manicured lawns.

-Visitors to the Royal Palace of Caserta should not miss the grand staircase, one of the largest in the world, and the throne room, which is adorned with stunning frescoes and paintings.
+When visiting the Royal Palace of Caserta, don’t miss the grand staircase, one of the largest in the world, and the throne room, which is adorned with stunning frescoes and paintings.

 The gardens are also a must-see, with the English Garden’s breathtaking waterfall and fountain cascades, the majesty of the Italian garden’s fountains, and the Botanical Garden’s peacefulness.